Ordinal linguistic personification: Cultural perceptions

-In fiction
+In popular culture

 In A Tree Grows in Brooklyn, Francie gives numbers personalities while learning basic math operations.
 She gives X and Y personalities as well.

 In "A Primer of the Daily Round," poet Howard Nemerov assigns actions to personified letters of the alphabet.

-On television

-On the first episode of season thirty-one of Jeopardy!, Jeopardy!
-Champion Elizabeth Williams spoke of her experience with ordinal linguistic personification during the contestant interview portion of the show.
+On the first episode of season thirty-one of Jeopardy!, show champion Elizabeth Williams spoke of her experience with ordinal linguistic personification during the contestant interview portion of the show.
 She reported to host Alex Trebek that nine "has a mustache, like you."